binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 ### Perimeterless

 Any perimeters that you used to, or at least thought you had, are gone.
-We discussed this in the [Fortress Mentality](#network-identify-risks-fortress-mentality) subsection of the Network chapter.
+We discussed this in the Fortress Mentality subsection of the Network chapter in Holistic Info-Sec for Web Developers, Fascicle 1.

 ### Functions